Construction of the Kolmogorov-Arnold representation using the Newton-Kaczmarz method: Discretisation and parameter estimation

-where $\mu \in \left(0,2\right)$ is the regularisation parameter.
-Sequence \eqref{eq:iter} represents the iterative scheme for finding the model parameters, given initial approximations $H_{kjp}^0$ and $G_{kl}^0$.
+The derivatives of $\tilde{y}$ are summarised in appendix \ref{sec:derv}.
+It is implied that the values of the derivatives are calculated at $\vn{x}_i$ and using the parameters at iteration $q$.
 As previously, index $i$ changes each iteration.
-The iterations are performed until some convergence criteria are reached, e.g. $\left|\hat{y}_i - y_i\right|$ is sufficiently small for sufficiently large number of iterations (the exact thresholds are decided by the user).
-As for the case of the Urysohn model, system \eqref{eq:syst} can be underdetermined or overdetermined.
+The iterations are performed until some convergence criteria are reached, e.g. $\left|\tilde{y}_i - y_i\right|$ is sufficiently small for sufficiently large number of iterations (the exact thresholds are decided by the user).

+As for the case of the Urysohn/GAM model, system \eqref{eq:syst} can be underdetermined or overdetermined.
 An example of the latter is a system with noise-affected recorded output $y_i$.
 As in section \ref{sec:Uident}, the method then gives an approximate solution, which oscillates in a region around the true solution of minimisation problem \eqref{eq:KAMin} with the size of this region depending on $\mu$.

-It is important to note that the original Newton-Kaczmarz method is formulated the systems of non-linear equations where functions are continuously differentiable, as outlined in appendix \ref{sec:NKmethod}.
-Thus, if functions $\psi^l$ are continuously differentiable, then the algorithm is locally convergent, as it is the direct application of the Newton-Kaczmarz method to system \eqref{eq:syst}, which makes it distinct from the algorithm proposed previously in \cite{Polar2021} that was given without the convergence proof.
+It is important to note that the original Newton-Kaczmarz method is formulated for systems of non-linear equations where functions are continuously differentiable, as outlined in appendix \ref{sec:NKmethod}.
+Thus, if functions $\psi_l$ are continuously differentiable, then the algorithm is locally convergent, as it is the direct application of the Newton-Kaczmarz method to system \eqref{eq:syst}, which makes it distinct from the algorithm proposed previously in \cite{Polar2021} that was given without the convergence proof.

-It should also be noted that in this section, the continuity requirements for $\psi^l$ have been relaxed.
-As has been found out by the extensive testing of the algorithm, in practice, this does not noticeably impact the convergence of the method, although care must be taken when $\theta_k^i$ falls exactly at a point of discontinuity of $\eta^l$.
-The relaxation of the continuity requirements allows using the piecewise-linear basis functions, which is convenient from a practical point of view.
+If the derivatives of functions $\psi_l$ are discontinuous only at points belonging to a finite set, iterations at which $\theta_{i,k}$ falls exactly at a point of discontinuity can be simply skipped.
+In practice, this does not impact the convergence of the method.
+The relaxation of the continuity requirements allows using piecewise-linear basis functions, which is convenient from a practical point of view.